SQream/sqream_docs/reference/sql/sql_statements/access_control_commands/grant.rst

 Creating a User Role with Log-in Permissions
 ----------------------------------------------
-The following example shows how to convert a role to a user by granting password and log-in permissions:
+The following example shows how to convert a role to a user by granting login permissions:

 .. code-block:: postgres

    CREATE ROLE new_role;
    GRANT LOGIN to new_role;
-   GRANT PASSWORD 'Tr0ub4dor&3' to new_role;
    GRANT CONNECT ON DATABASE master to new_role; -- Repeat for other desired databases

 Promoting a User to a Superuser
 -------------------------------------